sona-padin/GCP_WordCount/README.md

-# GCP_WordCount
+# CS1660 Assignment: GCP_WordCount
-This repo is for my CS1660 assignment where I run a Hadoop MapReduce on a set of words to count the occurences of the words.
+Running Apache Hadoop's WordCount example on GCP to count the number of occurences in a set of words.
+(Incomplete)